Vehicle registration plates of Peru

 All vehicles are required to display plates on the front and back.
 Peculiarly, taxis in Peru are also required to display the characters of the license plates on each side of the vehicle.
 This is done with a large decal.

-In Peru, the old vehicle plates were made up of 2 letters and 4 numbers, separated by a hyphen, and had a white background with black letters and numbers.

-Since 1995 they have been made up of 2 letters and 4 numbers or 3 letters and 3 numbers, separated by a hyphen, and have a white background with black letters and numbers.
-All the running plates have the letters PE at the top.

 1924 - 1973: Early plates

 License plates issued up to 1973 came in a variety of colors and styles.
 Many years had city names placed on them which created a variety of different plates issued each year.

 1974 - 1995 Series

 The first letter of these plates indicated the vehicle type, and the chart below shows the letters assigned to each type.
 The second letter indicated the region (or province for the City of Lima) where the vehicle was registered.
 The second chart below shows these codes.

 1995 - 2009 Series

 Plates issued during the years 1995 - 2009 continued to use the same format that was begun in 1975.
 The first letter continued to indicate the vehicle type, and the second letter indicated the region or province.
 These plates were black characters on a yellow background and they continued to use the same format, ABC-123, until all combinations in a region or province were exhausted.
 When complete, the old series was followed by plates with black characters on a white background, but they used the format AB-1234.